 :::{card} TODO Feature to be added in TNB-62: “As an author I want to upload my assets to the asset management system”.
 First figure out infrastructure side of handling assets, then code the input side. :::

+Alt text

+Please provide “Alt Text” to describe appearance or function of multimedia object (images and videos) you include in your manuscript.
+The alt attribute is used to increase accessibility and user friendliness, including for blind internet users who rely on special software for web browsing.

+To add an “Alt Text” please use the “##Alt-text” field in a Metadata Table under each described object.